yuvaldori/gigaspaces-wiki-jekyll/xap100/your-first-jpa-application.markdown

 =============================================================
 {% endcomment %}

-**Summary:** {% excerpt %}This tutorial explains how the sample Spring PetClinic application can be fine tuned to use GigaSpaces XAP [JPA API](./jpa-api.html) and deployed into the GigaSpaces XAP platform{% endexcerpt %}
+**Summary:**  This tutorial explains how the sample Spring PetClinic application can be fine tuned to use GigaSpaces XAP [JPA API](./jpa-api.html) and deployed into the GigaSpaces XAP platform

 {% comment %}
 =============================================================